yuqimiao/SPRIS_prj3/Background.md

 ## Check the assumption of PH model

 * The PH assumption requires the hazard ratio is constant over time,  consequently, the relative risk between subject should also be constant if there is no time-dependent covariants included.
 * We first check the log-log KM curve using 2 starting points.
 As in Fig ??, the stratified log-log KM curve of both variables are slightly non-paralleled in both time measurements, indicating a potential violation of the cox pH assumption [3].
-To further test the assumption objectively, a score test of for addition of the time-dependent term is contected for each variable and also globally.
+To further test the assumption objectively, we use further test whether the variables in each model has a constant effect over time scale.
 From Table ??,  all the time-dependent terms are insignificant, even though there is local crossing of the stratified KM curves.
 Thus we conclude that there is no evidence to reject the PH assumption for cox model 1 and model 3.
-We also plot the time-dependent coeffitients against time for all the variables, and the horizontal and flat lines further verifies the validation of PH assumption in models.
+We also plot the time-dependent coeffitients against time for all the variables, and the horizontal and flat lines further verify the validation of PH assumption in models.

 ## Survival curve comparison using different starting point